YDIN/branding/docs/linkedin-dimensions.md

 In addition to searching your name, or clicking a link to your profile somewhere outside Linkedin, your profile can be found multiple different ways.

-To maximize you profile's "findability", make sure you enable all possible "horizontal channels":
+To maximize your profile's "findability", make sure you enable all possible "horizontal channels":

 - Connections (Other profiles)
 - Location